brutalspoon/ausfin-scrape/README.md

 # Australian Finance Scrapers

-This repository provides a number of scrapers which connect to various Australian financial institutions to get the current account balance.
+This repository is a fork of [cmbrad's ausfin-scrape](https://github.com/cmbrad/ausfin-scrape) and provides a number of scrapers which connect to various Australian financial institutions to get the current account balance.
 Available scrapers are:

 * 28 Degrees